StudyCAT-UofT/studycat/README.md

 The Prisma schema and migrations are located in a submodule at `external/studycat-schema/`.
 This allows for a single source of truth for the database schema across multiple StudyCAT repositories.

+To make changes to the schema, refer to the guide in the [studycat-schema README](https://github.com/StudyCAT-UofT/studycat-schema#implementing-changes-requiring-schema-changes).

 ### Available Database Scripts

 The following pnpm scripts are available for working with the database: